 |2.
 Electron concentration and hole concentration are equal.||2.
 Electron concentration and hole concentration are not equal.|

-On the basis of doping impurities there are two types of Extrinsic Semiconductors – n-type and p-type extrinsic semiconductors.
+On the basis of doping impurities, there are two types of Extrinsic Semiconductors –

 Pentavalent atoms have four valence electrons.
-At the time of doping of semiconductor with pentavalent atoms, four valence electrons of each pentavalent atom form four covalent bonds with four valence electrons of four nearest neighboring silicon atoms.
-Now, there will be an extra unpaired electron (fifth electron) of pentavalent atom in the semiconductor crystal.
-This fifth electron helps to increase the concentration of electron in semiconductor crystal even at room temperature.
+At the time of doping of semiconductors with pentavalent atoms, four valence electrons of each pentavalent atom form four covalent bonds with four valence electrons of the four nearest neighboring silicon atoms.
+Now, there will be an extra unpaired electron (fifth electron) of the pentavalent atom in the semiconductor crystal.
+This fifth electron helps to increase the concentration of electrons in semiconductor crystals even at room temperature.
 The doping concentration is about one impurity atom per ten lakhs (106) semiconductor atoms.
 Therefore, electron concentration becomes very high and thus the conductivity of the crystal becomes very high, even at room temperature.

-n-type semiconductor examples: Arsenic doped Silicon, Phosphorus doped Silicon, Arsenic doped Germanium, etc. are the examples of n-type semiconductors.
+n-type semiconductor examples: Arsenic-doped Silicon, Phosphorus doped Silicon, Arsenic doped Germanium, etc. are examples of n-type semiconductors.

-p-type semiconductor (or acceptor type semiconductor) can be formed by doping trivalent atoms like Boron (B), Aluminum (Al), Gallium (Ga), Indium (I) etc. in an intrinsic semiconductor crystal.
+p-type semiconductor (or acceptor-type semiconductor) can be formed by doping trivalent atoms like Boron (B), Aluminum (Al), Gallium (Ga), Indium (In) etc. in an intrinsic semiconductor crystal.

 Trivalent atoms have three valence electrons.
-At the time of doping trivalent atoms in pure semiconductor (like Si), three valence electrons of trivalent atom form three covalent bonds with three valence electrons of three nearest neighboring silicon atoms.
-Now, there is an absence of electron in trivalent atom to form the fourth covalent bond with the electron of its fourth neighboring silicon atom.
+At the time of doping trivalent atoms in a pure semiconductor (like Si), three valence electrons of the trivalent atom form three covalent bonds with three valence electrons of the three nearest neighboring silicon atoms.
+Now, there is an absence of electron in the trivalent atom to form the fourth covalent bond with the electron of its fourth neighboring silicon atom.
 So, there will be an extra hole (absence of electron) in the semiconductor crystal.
 This hole will increase the concentration of positive charge in the crystal.
-Therefore, large number of impure trivalent atoms will give large number of extra holes in the crystal to increase the hole concentration to a high value.
-In this way we can get high conductivity of semiconductor by doping trivalent impurity atoms in it, even at room temperature.
+Therefore, a large number of impure trivalent atoms will give a large number of extra holes in the crystal to increase the hole concentration to a high value.
+In this way, we can get higher conductivity of semiconductors by doping trivalent impurity atoms in it, even at room temperature.

-p-type semiconductor examples: Aluminum doped silicon, Boron doped silicon, Aluminum doped germanium, etc. are the examples of p-type semiconductors.
+p-type semiconductor examples: Aluminum-doped silicon, Boron-doped silicon, Aluminum-doped germanium, etc. are examples of p-type semiconductors.

 |n-type semiconductor||p-type semiconductor|

-2. Majority Carriers in n-type semiconductor are negatively charged electrons.
+2. Majority Carriers in n-type semiconductors are negatively charged electrons.

-3. Minority carriers in n-type semiconductor are holes.
+3. Minority carriers in n-type semiconductors are holes.

 4. n-types are also called donor type semiconductors.

-2. Majority carriers in p-type semiconductor are positively charged Holes.
+2. Majority carriers in p-type semiconductors are positively charged Holes.

-3. Minority carriers in p-type semiconductor are electrons.
+3. Minority carriers in p-type semiconductors are electrons.

 4. P-types are also called acceptor type semiconductors.